Lab Required

 LDRS 120 Issues in Leadership: Students will explore behaviors and concepts related to a leadership topic of interest.

 LDRS 310 Field Work in Leadership Studies: This interdisciplinary course is designed to provide the student with an awareness and understanding of current issues relating to the nature and tasks of collaborative leadership behavior.
 The student is asked to identify an issue or problem and practice leadership by developing and implementing a community project.
-Requisite Information: PR, LDRS 300 and LDRS 302
+Requisite Information: P.R., LDRS 300, and LDRS 302

 LDRS 420 Women and Leadership: Current issues and trends of women and leadership will be examined from historical to contemporary and from social to personal perspectives.

-LDRS 490 Topics in Leadership Studies: Courses will provide in-depth study of a particular topic in the study of leadership behavior.
-Course title and topic of study will be displayed in the class schedule.
+LDRS 490 Topics in Leadership Studies: Courses will provide an in-depth study of a particular topic in the study of leadership behavior.
+The class schedule will display the course title and subject of study.

 LDRS 651 Readings in Leadership Studies: Directed readings on a specific topic in leadership.
-Requisite Information: permission required
+Requisite information: permission required

-MIL 102 The US Army: This course is a deep-dive into the history and core competencies of the U.S Army.
-Topics will include: Military Justice, Awards, Promotions and Evaluations, U.S Army History, Rank Structure, Military Occupational Specialties, Pay and Allowances, and the Organization of the U.S Army.
+MIL 102 The U.S. Army: This course is a deep dive into the history and core competencies of the U.S. Army.
+Topics will include Military Justice, Awards, Promotions and Evaluations, U.S. Army History, Rank Structure, Military Occupational Specialties, Pay and Allowances, and the Organization of the U.S. Army.

 MIL 301 Introduction to Military Briefings and Instruction: This course introduces instructor roles, delivery methods, teaching and learning models, and professional and ethical requirements.
-The course also introduces students to classroom management techniques, the basics of building learning objectives and lesson plans, and techniques for effective communication.
+The study also introduces students to classroom management techniques, the basics of building learning objectives and lesson plans, and techniques for effective communication.
 Students will be evaluated on their ability to deliver planned briefs and instruction while maximizing engagement and learning.
-Modules will include: Introduction to Public Speaking, Slideology, Military Briefings, Direct Instruction, and Group Instruction.
+Modules will include Introduction to Public Speaking, Slideology, Military Briefings, Direct Instruction, and Group Instruction.

-MIL 302 Soldier Health and Fitness: This course introduces students to the Army’s Holistic Health and Fitness doctrine.
-Modules will include: Behavioral Health, Personnel Readiness, the Performance Triad, Holistic Health, Army Physical Readiness Training, Injury Control, the Occupational Physical Assessment Test, and the Army Combat Fitness Test.
+MIL 302 Soldier Health and Fitness: This course introduces students to the Army's Holistic Health and Fitness doctrine.
+Modules will include Behavioral Health, Personnel Readiness, the Performance Triad, Holistic Health, Army Physical Readiness Training, Injury Control, the Occupational Physical Assessment Test, and the Army Combat Fitness Test.

-MIL 402 Platoon and Staff Leadership II: This course is a continuation of MIL 401 Platoon and Staff Leadership I. It is a required course to complete the Kansas Army National Guard Officer Candidate Program.
-Focus will be on intensive study of military leadership functions and processes as well as reinforcement of basic soldier skills.
-Requisite information: PR, MIL 401
+MIL 402 Platoon and Staff Leadership II: This course continues MIL 401 Platoon, and Staff Leadership I. Completing the Kansas Army National Guard Officer Candidate Program is required.
+The focus will be on the intensive study of military leadership functions and processes and reinforcing basic soldier skills.
+Requisite information: P.R., MIL 401

 Courses for Graduate Credit

-LDRS 895 Research Project in Organizational Leadership: This course is an individual study of a selected problem relating to leadership theory, organizational leadership, leadership development or leadership education.
-Requisite Information: final semester or permission required
+LDRS 895 Research Project in Organizational Leadership: This course is an individual study of a selected problem relating to leadership theory, organizational leadership, leadership development, or leadership education.
+Requisite information: final semester or permission required